LauraWiltshire/MSc_Business_Analytics/README.md

 </p>

 ## Project Summary
-The project investigates the use of supervised machine learning algorithms to predict Care Quality Commission (CQC) inspection outcomes for adult social care providers, using a dataset from Bath and North East Somerset Council.
+The following project was conducted as part of the requirement for completing an MSc in Business Analytics at the University of Bath.
+The study investigates the use of supervised machine learning algorithms to predict Care Quality Commission (CQC) inspection outcomes for adult social care providers, using a dataset from Bath and North East Somerset Council.
 Due to ethical and data protection constraints, the full dataset is not included in this repository.

 ### Machine Learning Models Used